doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about Precision-Recall curve today.
 Calculated the micro-average recall and precision of the prediction of an SVM classifier.
 Also found our the class-wise recall and precision.
 Finally plotted a precision-recall curve for each class.

 **Thoughts** : Need to understand the intuition of the curve though.
 What does it convey?

+# 100 Days Of Code - Log

+### Day 66: July 30, 2020

+**Today's Progress**: Tried writing code for the incremental dynamic connectivity problem on my own.
+Firstly did it with quick- find and quick union, then used weighted-union and path-compression.

+**Thoughts** : Learned  about the log*() (iterative log function) today.
+Really a fascinating function.